Health Management backs takeover by Community Health

-Health Management Associates Inc HMA.N said on Wednesday its board backed its proposed takeover by Community Health Systems Inc (CYH.N) after a review period spurred by activist investor Glenview Capital.
+Nov 13 Health Management Associates Inc said on Wednesday its board backed its proposed takeover by Community Health Systems Inc after a review period spurred by activist investor Glenview Capital.

 Health Management said that the board had agreed to the transaction at the price of $10.50 in cash plus 0.06942 share of Community Health common stock, or about $13.44, per Health Management share, plus a contingent value right of up to $1.00 per share.